henrysky/astroNN/docs/source/neuralnets/apogee_bcnn.rst

-Bayesian Convolutional Neural Network for APOGEE Spectra analysis
+APOGEE Spectra analysis using Bayesian Convolutional Neural Net
 -----------------------------------------------------------------

 Althought in theory you can feed any 1D data to astroNN neural networks.
 This tutorial will only focus on spectra analysis.